French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 The employer and the employee can provide that the employment contract shall only become definitive upon the expiry of a probationary period, which must be expressly provided in the employment contract.
 Otherwise, the hire is deemed to be definitive as of the date of execution.

-The maximum duration of the probationary period - unless contractual provisions are more favourable - is of two months for employees, three months for supervisors and four months for executives.
-If provided by the contract, the probationary period may be renewed once.
+The maximum duration of the probationary period – unless contractual provisions are more favourable – is two months for employees, three months for supervisors and four months for executives.
+If provided by the contract and by the applicable collective bargaining agreement, the probationary period may be renewed once.

 During the trial period, each party has the option of terminating the contract at any time without having to comply with a specific procedure – other than a notice period – or having to provide any reasons for the termination.
 However, this freedom is not unlimited since it is not possible to terminate the probationary period in a vexatious manner.
 Such abuse is punished by the award of damages.